RohitSurwase/Android-Architectures-Kotlin/README.md

-This repo is the part of the article series focused on Android App Architectures.
+This repo is the part of the article series: [Android App Architectures in Kotlin](https://hackernoon.com/https-medium-com-rohitss-android-app-architectures-mvp-with-kotlin-f255b236010a)

 These are the simple examples showing the implementation of few popular architecture patterns using Kotlin.